Problem · US lead-to-close architecture

 Stage three: train the rep on the new packet, not on new closing techniques.
 The rep is not the variable.
 The materials in the rep's hand are.
 A capable rep with the right packet runs the same call sequence at a higher close rate.

-This work fits inside a Market Entry Sprint (six to ten weeks for the proof-packet rebuild), a Cross-Border Build (three to six months for multi-channel rebuild), or a Group Partnership (monthly retainer, twelve-month minimum).
-Pricing is confirmed in discovery, not on the public site.
+This work fits inside a Market-Entry Marketing Sprint (six to ten weeks for the proof-packet rebuild), a Cross-Border Marketing Build (three to six months for multi-channel rebuild), or a Global Marketing Partnership (monthly retainer, twelve-month minimum).
+Pricing stays private and is scoped after fit is clear.

 Before rebuild (broken transit)After rebuild (proof packet at stage)